Youth Break Out Lounges

 The Youth Break Out Lounge sessions specifically for children and young people affected by spinal cord injury will take place on Tuesday evenings 6-6.40pm, on the first Tuesday of every month.

 Both Lounges will be hosted by a Back Up staff member and a trained volunteer who will be there to oversee and guide the discussions when required.
-There is no set agenda at the moment, and both Lounges will be led by those who attend them – to focus on topics that you want to discuss!
+Do check below to see who we have as upcoming guest speakers!

 If you have something in mind that you would like to talk about, please add this information to your registration form when signing up to join.
 Any young person signing up for these sessions will be asked to provide parent/guardian details and to confirm that a parent/guardian has consented to them taking part.